FailAcademy/learning/wdp-vancouver/_slides/week-06/05-functions-hooks-debugging.md

 # Events in WP

-When a page is loaded on a WP site, many thing happen during the page lifecycle:
+When a page is loaded on a WP site, many things happen during the page lifecycle:

 - Plugins are loaded
 - The active theme is initialized